Clangen-Web/dev/index.md

 It was a very unpolished, in development version of clangen web

-As always, the original web verion is available [here](https://clangen-web.github.io)
+As always, the original web version is available [here](https://clangen-web.github.io)